Deputy Secretary - Transport and Resources Group - John McGrath

 Director of Digital and Information Services - Tom Kennedy

-The Division will also have responsibility for management of the Department’s EU C3 arrangements and facilities management in Clarence Court.
+The Directorate will also have responsibility for management of the Department’s EU C3 arrangements and facilities management in Clarence Court.

-The Division grants funds a range of transport services with the aim of reducing rural and social isolation.
+The Directorate grants funds a range of transport services with the aim of reducing rural and social isolation.

-The Division also has responsibility for managing service permits for commercial operators seeking to offer services distinct from the main public transport network.
+The Directorate also has responsibility for managing service permits for commercial operators seeking to offer services distinct from the main public transport network.

-Director of Corporate Policy and Planning Division - Michaela Glass
+Director of Corporate Policy and Planning - Michaela Glass

 Michaela will provide support to the Minister and Permanent Secretary.
-The Division will have responsibility for shaping and articulating DfI’s corporate ambitions and its business planning process.
+The Directorate will have responsibility for shaping and articulating DfI’s corporate ambitions and its business planning process.

 It will also deliver a range of corporate functions: communications and engagement (both internal and external); statistics and research; corporate governance; the Department’s equality agenda; and assembly liaison.